Aaron98990/ways-of-the-game/misconduct.md

 - Be smart / Use your head / Don't do something stupid (often times accompanies by pointing to one's head)
 - Yo.
 Yo.
 Yo.
 Move on, fam.
 - No more (with baseball safe sign)
+- Did you ask for permission to sub? (rather than saying I'll card you next time)

 ## Cautions